Mastering the Barbell Curl for Bigger Biceps

 What muscles does the barbell curl work?

-The primary muscle worked during a barbell curl is the biceps brachii, but it also engages the brachialis and brachioradialis muscles in the arms.
+The primary muscle worked during a barbell curl is the biceps brachii, but it also recruits the brachialis and brachioradialis muscles in the arms, with the forearms as significant secondary movers and shoulders serving as stabilizers.

 How do you perform a barbell curl with proper form?